hypersign-protocol/HIPs/HIPs/hip-10.md

 ### Cross Chain ID Verification

 Our vision is for Hypersign DIDs and credentials to be queryable and verifiable across various blockchains within the [Cosmos Ecosystem](https://cosmos.network/) and beyond, through the [Inter-Blockchain Communication Protocol (IBC) Protocol](https://ibcprotocol.org/).
 For instance, if a user wishes to access a blockchain that offers a DEX (Decentralised Exchange) service within the Cosmos Ecosystem, they may first provide zk-proof of their KYC credentials to the DEX.
-The DEX can query the Hypersign Blockchain for the user's DID Document by querying through IBC module and verify the proof of KYC before allowing the user to trade.
+The DEX can query the Hypersign Blockchain for the user's DID Document by [querying through IBC module](https://github.com/hypersign-protocol/HIPs/blob/main/HIPs/hip-5.md) and verify the proof of KYC before allowing the user to trade.
+This will bring compliance to web3 ecosystem (without voilating web3 principles), making it much more safer place to be.

 ## Method Syntax